This post may contain affiliate links. Please read our disclosure policy.

 How To Make One Apple Muffin

-These step-by-step photos and instructions help you visualize how to make a single serve apple muffin.
+These photos and instructions help you visualize how to make a single serve apple muffin.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a medium-sized bowl, combine the flour, baking powder, cinnamon, salt, and brown sugar.
+1. Preheat the oven to 400°F (200°C).
+In a medium bowl, mix the flour, baking powder, cinnamon, salt, and brown sugar.

-1. Bake for 25-30 minutes or until a toothpick inserted into the center of the muffin comes out clean.
+1. Bake for 25-30 minutes, or until a toothpick inserted in the center comes out clean.
+Cool for 5 minutes before serving.

 RELATED: 20 Breakfast Recipes For One